 Here's how that hour and 20 minutes breaks down.
 Ingrid starts with a thorough skin cleanse and applies numbing cream.
 That sits for 15 to 20 minutes because nobody needs unnecessary pain.
 The actual microneedling treatment takes 30 to 45 minutes depending on which areas she's treating.
 After treatment, Ingrid applies Boto Rx and Salmon PDRN that penetrate deeper through those fresh microchannels.
 Then she goes over your specific aftercare instructions for Tucson's climate.

+The desert air speeds your healing process compared to humid climates.
 Most clients schedule appointments during lunch breaks or after work.
-You can return to normal activities immediately.
 Your face will look pink, similar to a mild sunburn for 24 to 48 hours.
 Plan accordingly if you have important meetings or events.

 Microneedling works across a wide age range because it addresses different skin concerns at different life stages.
 If you're 25 to 35, you're likely dealing with acne scars or early sun damage.
 Ages 35 to 50 typically want to address fine lines and texture issues.
 The 50 to 65 range focuses on deeper wrinkles and significant sun damage reversal.

 Tucson's year round sun exposure means starting treatment earlier makes sense here.
 Most clients in humid climates don't see serious sun damage until their 40s.
 In Arizona, we're treating significant UV damage on clients in their late 20s and early 30s.
-That's just the reality of living under our intense sun.

 Younger than 25?
 You probably don't need microneedling yet unless you have significant acne scarring.
 We recommend scheduling a skin care consultation with Ingrid to discuss your goals.
 During your consultation, Ingrid shares the beauty secrets that work specifically for Tucson's desert climate and will recommend the best treatments for your skin condition and goals.